Judicial Selection Process

 Under the plan, the 16th Circuit Judicial Commission interviews all candidates who apply to be a judge.
 The interviews take place in a public setting, and members of the public may attend and observe.

-The 16th Circuit Judicial Commission is comprised of five members.
+The 16th Circuit Judicial Commission is composed of five members.
 Two members are lawyers elected by the bar, two members are lay people appointed by the governor, and one member is the chief judge of the Western District Court of Appeals in Kansas City.
 The advantage of having attorneys and an appellate judge involved in the process is that they know of the legal reputations of their colleagues.

 After interviewing the applicants and reviewing their qualifications, the Commission nominates three people whose names are then sent to the governor.
 The governor interviews the three members of the panel, and has 60 days to appoint one of them as judge.
 If the governor does not make an appointment within 60 days, the 16th Circuit Judicial Commission appoints the new judge.

 After the judge has served at least one year, he or she runs for retention in the next general election.
 There is no campaigning.
 There are no opponents.
 The judge's name appears on the ballot and voters are asked to vote "yes or no" as to whether the judge should be retained in office.
 In order to remain in office, the judge must obtain a majority of the votes cast.
 The judge faces a retention election at the conclusion of each term of office.
-Circuit judges serve a six year term and associate circuit judges serve a four year term.
+Circuit judges serve a six-year term and associate circuit judges serve a four-year term.